MicrosoftDocs/azure-stack-docs/azure-stack/hci/deploy/create-cluster.md

 ## Step 5: SDN (optional)

 This optional step walks you through setting up the Network Controller component of [Software Defined Networking (SDN)](../concepts/software-defined-networking.md).
-Once the Network Controller is set up, it can be used to configure other components of SDN such as Software Load Balancer and RAS Gateway.
+Once the Network Controller is set up, you can configure other SDN components such as Software Load Balancer (SLB) and RAS Gateway as per your requirements.
+See the [Phased deployment](../concepts/plan-software-defined-networking-infrastructure.md#phased-deployment) section of the planning article to understand what other SDN components you might need.

 > [!NOTE]
-> SDN is not supported or available for stretched clusters.
+> The Create Cluster wizard does not currently support configuring SLB And RAS gateway.
+You can use [SDN Express scripts](https://github.com/microsoft/SDN/tree/master/SDNExpress/scripts) to configure these components.
+Also, SDN is not supported or available for stretched clusters.

 :::image type="content" source="media/cluster/create-cluster-network-controller.png" alt-text="Create cluster wizard - create Network Controller" lightbox="media/cluster/create-cluster-network-controller.png":::

 1. Select **Next: SDN**.
 1. Under **Host**, enter a name for the Network Controller.
+This is the DNS name used by management clients (such as Windows Admin Center) to communicate with Network Controller.
+You can also use the default populated name.
 1. Specify a path to the Azure Stack HCI VHD file.
 Use **Browse** to find it quicker.
 1. Specify the number of VMs to be dedicated for Network Controller.
-Three to five VMS are recommended for high availability.
+Three VMs are strongly recommended for production deployments.
-1. Under **Network**, enter the VLAN ID.
+1. Under **Network**, enter the VLAN ID of the management network.
+Network Controller needs connectivity to same management network as the Hyper-V hosts so that it can communicate and configure the hosts.
 1. For **VM network addressing**, select either **DHCP** or **Static**.
-1. If you selected **DHCP**, enter the name and IP address for the Network Controller VMs.
+1. If you selected **DHCP**, enter the name for the Network Controller VMs.
+You can also use the default populated names.
 1. If you selected **Static**, do the following:
+     - Specify an IP address.
      - Specify a subnet prefix.
      - Specify the default gateway.
      - Specify one or more DNS servers.
 Click **Add** to add additional DNS servers.
 1. Under **Credentials**, enter the username and password used to join the Network Controller VMs to the cluster domain.
 1. Enter the local administrative password for these VMs.
 1. Under **Advanced**, enter the path to the VMs.
+You can also use the default populated path.
 1. Enter values for **MAC address pool start** and **MAC address pool end**.
+You can also use the default populated values.
 1. When finished, click **Next**.
 1. Wait until the wizard completes its job.
 Stay on this page until all progress tasks are complete.
 Then click **Finish**.

+> [!NOTE]
+> After Network Controller VM(s) are created, you must configure [dynamic DNS updates](../concepts/network-controller.md#step-3-configure-dynamic-dns-registration-for-network-controller) for the Network Controller cluster name on the DNS server.

 If Network Controller deployment fails, do the following before you try this again: